🇦🇹

 Schweineschmalz · Grammelschmalz · rendered pork or goose fat

-Schmalz — rendered animal lard — is the default cooking fat across traditional Austrian Gasthäuser, Heurigen, and alpine huts, used for frying, roasting, and as a bread spread.
-International visitors expecting vegetable oil or butter have no reason to suspect lard; it is invisible once plated.
-Grammelschmalz (lard with cracklings) is served as a standard bread accompaniment on Brettljause cold-cut boards, often alongside other items without labelling.
-Asking about cooking fat before ordering anything fried or roasted is the essential first question.
+Schmalz, rendered animal lard, is the default cooking fat across traditional Austrian Gasthauser, Heurigen, and alpine huts, used for frying, roasting, and as a bread spread.
+If you are expecting vegetable oil or butter, you have no reason to suspect lard; it is invisible once plated.
+Grammelschmalz (lard with cracklings) is served as a standard bread accompaniment on Brettljause cold-cut boards, often without labelling.
+Asking about cooking fat before ordering anything fried or roasted is the essential first question at any traditional venue.

 Topfen (Austrian Dairy Curd)